-This course is part of the Saint Louis University Core, an integrated intellectual experience completed by all baccalaureate students, regardless of major, program, college, school or campus.
-The Core offers all SLU students the same unified approach to Jesuit education guided by SLU's institutional mission and identity and our nine undergraduate Core Student Learning Outcomes (SLOs).
+This course is part of the Saint Louis University ("SLU") Core, an integrated intellectual experience completed by all baccalaureate students, regardless of major, program, college, school or campus.
+The Core offers all SLU students the same unified approach to Jesuit education guided by SLU's institutional mission and identity and SLU's nine undergraduate Core Student Learning Outcomes ("SLOs").